mongodb/docs/source/includes/api/list-tables/snapshot-cs-documents.rst

    * - ``parts.hostId``
      - string
      - ID of a config server.

    * - ``parts.masterKeyUUID``
      - objectId
-     - The KMIP master key ID used to encrypt the snapshot data.
+     - The :abbr:`KMIP (Key Management Interoperability Protocol)` master key ID used to encrypt the snapshot data.

        .. note::
           This parameter appears only if this snapshot has